March 1

 Nebraska became a state over a president's veto — twice.
 Andrew Johnson rejected statehood in 1867 because Nebraska's constitution restricted voting to white males, calling it fundamentally undemocratic.
 Congress overrode him anyway, desperate for two more Republican senators during Reconstruction.
 Then Johnson vetoed the actual admission bill.
 Congress overrode him again within hours.
 Nebraska entered the Union on March 1st with just 122,993 residents, making it the least populous state at admission in American history.
 The whole fight wasn't really about Nebraska at all — it was about whether Congress or the president would control how the defeated South rejoined the nation.

-Lincoln wasn't even dead two years when Nebraska politicians renamed their capital after him—but not out of respect.
+Nebraska politicians renamed their capital after Abraham Lincoln in 1867, but not out of respect.

 Six students met in a rented room above Benner's Hotel in Charlottesville because they'd been blackballed from every …